 Applications of TLS Encryption

-The TLS protocol can be used in a variety of applications that includes websites, emails (SMTP), VPN, remote connections, SIP-based applications, etc. However, the most widely-known use of TLS encryption is to ensure secure connections between websites and web browsers.
+The TLS protocol can be used in a variety of applications that includes websites, emails (SMTP), VPN, remote connections, SIP-based applications, etc. However, the most widely-known use of TLS encryption is to facilitate secure connections between websites and web browsers.
 Here, TLS is implemented using digital files that are known as “SSL/TLS certificates.”
 These certificates are supposed to be installed on the webserver of a website.

-Until recently, if you saw any website with a padlock in front if its name in the URL bar, then it means that the website’s web server has been equipped with an SSL certificate and your connection with the website is secure.
+Until recently, if you saw any website with a padlock in front of its name in the URL bar, then it means that the website’s web server has been equipped with an SSL certificate and your connection with the website is secure.
 The reason why I’ve written the word “connections with the website” in italics is that having a padlock doesn’t mean the website is entirely secure.
 There are other things that you need to consider before giving away your personal data.
 (Here’s a great post that will help you understand why every SSL is not equal to full-proof security.)
 NOTE: Browsers use a variety of indications of TLS use that may or may not display the padlock.
 Some browsers no longer display the padlock, assuming the secure status as the norm and instead only flagging the sites that don’t use TLS certificates.

 Do You Need TLS Encryption?